elementor/elementor/readme.txt

 **Do I need to know how to code to use Elementor?**

 Absolutely not!
-Elementor is a live frontend page builder, that lets you reach a high end design with no need to write even a line of code or CSS.
+Elementor is a live frontend website builder, that lets you reach a high end design with no need to write even a line of code or CSS.

 **Will Elementor work with RTL or other languages?**